The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 "[DeLorean] didn't provide really any leadership, nor did he give us any money to operate on.
 It was all a cash cow for him," Smart said.
 "I saw it from the inside handling the capital acquisition.
 And I saw the before and after.
 It was almost like the day he bought [LMC] it was full-speed-zero-rudder.
 You hit the throttle and the boat just goes wherever it wants to go, there's nobody guiding it.
 That was the feeling we had as the company."

 In December 1992, DeLorean finally sold off LMC for $12.75 million.
-Following the asset purchase agreement, DeLorean renamed LMC to "ECCLESIASTES 9:10-11-12", a move which news outlets such as The Guardian speculated was strategically timed to delay collections from the hundreds of creditors around the world could who sought collection against debts owed by DeLorean.
+Following the asset purchase agreement, DeLorean renamed LMC to "ECCLESIASTES 9:10-11-12", a move which news outlets like The Guardian speculated was strategically timed to delay collections from the hundreds of creditors around the world could who sought collection against debts owed by DeLorean.
 To make matters more complex, Ecclesiastes had just one shareholder: DeLorean Manufacturing, which was a company with just a single shareholder, a corporation called "Cristina" (named after DeLorean's wife).
-Cristina's sole owner was John DeLorean.
-The sale was full of complexities and was the subject of an legal battle which carried on past DeLorean's death in 2005.
+Cristina's sole owner was, you guessed it, John Z. DeLorean.
+The sale was full of complexities and was the subject of a legal battle which carried on past DeLorean's death in 2005.

 And DeLorean Manufacturing Company?
 It's an empty corner lot.